 Upcoming Professional Learning Opportunities at COOR ISD

-Crisis Prevention Institute To support the philosophy of Care, Welfare, Security, and Safety two initial CPI sessions will be held at the Roscommon Middle School for new hires or staff members who have let their certification lapse more than 12 months.
+Crisis Prevention Institute (CPI) To support the philosophy of Care, Welfare, Security, and Safety two initial CPI sessions will be held at the Roscommon Middle School for new hires or staff members who have let their certification lapse more than 12 months.
 Focus for the training is on proactive approaches through cooperation and evidence-based interventions, which in turn helps promote a positive school climate.
 It is suggested that participants only attend one of these sessions.
-Co-facilitated by Marc Wills and Melisa Akers.
-SCECHs and CEU's (Social Workers) available.
-Lunch will be provided.

 Professional Learning Opportunities Statewide